 Eleanor R. DeVries

-Eleanor DeVries graduated from Valparaiso University, Indiana, in 1957, with a BS in Education.
+Eleanor DeVries graduated from Valparaiso University (Indiana) in 1957, with a B.S. in Education.
 As the DeVries’ four children grew older, Eleanor continued her education.
-She received M.A. and M.F.A. degrees, with honors, from WMU, in 1987 and 1988, respectively.
+She received M.A. and M.F.A. degrees, with honors, from Western Michigan University, in 1987 and 1988, respectively.
 While at the university, she received first place in the Annual Student Art Competition and also the Johnson-Howard Company Merit Award.

-From 1987, she has had artwork accepted in more than 145 juried regional, statewide and national competitions in such diverse media as acrylic, oil and watercolor painting; photography; and hand-made paper.
-Her work has been featured in approximately fifteen one-person exhibitions.
-In all media her creations show love of nature and bright colors and her interest in spiritual and psychological ideas.
-The Art Center of Battle Creek, Kellogg Community College, Kalamazoo Institute of Arts, Michigan Watercolor Society’s statewide exhibits, Carnegie Museum, Lansing Art Gallery, Central Michigan University, and the Alden B. Dow Museum of Science and Art in Midland, MI., have all included her work.
-She has also had works accepted in juried statewide and national religious art competitions in Evanston, IL, Detroit, MI and East Lansing, Michigan.
+From 1987, she has had artwork accepted in more than 145 juried regional, statewide and national competitions in such diverse mediums as acrylic, oil and watercolor painting; photography; and hand-made paper.
+Her work has been featured in approximately 15 one-person exhibitions.
+In all mediums her creations show love of nature and bright colors and her interest in spiritual and psychological ideas.
+The Art Center of Battle Creek, Kellogg Community College, Kalamazoo Institute of Arts, Michigan Watercolor Society’s statewide exhibits, Carnegie Museum, Lansing Art Gallery, Central Michigan University, and the Alden B. Dow Museum of Science and Art in Midland, Michigan, have all included her work.
+She has also had works accepted in juried statewide and national religious art competitions in Evanston, IL, Detroit, Michigan and East Lansing, Michigan.

 Her work has been diverse.
 Eleanor has continued to create watercolor/mixed media paintings.
 These bright, colorful images include prints of leaves and seeds, and sprayed as well as brushed paint.
 Current and past series of photographs and paintings have these topics: Seedtime and Harvest, Pathways, Along the Trail, Growth, Hard Places, and Woodland Musings.
 The sprayed paint and multiple layers encourage a variety of interpretations.
 Photography is also a medium in which she expresses personal ideas.